-Brian Hill focuses on complex commercial cases and has extensive experience litigating cases involving fiduciary and other professional liability, class actions, government contract disputes and false claims and intellectual property rights.
-He has significant experience in local and federal courts in the District of Columbia and the surrounding area, including the "Rocket Docket" of the United States District Court for the Eastern District of Virginia.
+Brian Hill focuses his practice on complex commercial cases and has extensive experience litigating matters involving fiduciary and other professional liability, government contract disputes and false claims, cybersecurity, business torts, civil Racketeer Influenced and Corrupt Organizations (RICO), class actions, and the Anti-Terrorism Act.
+He has significant experience in the Superior and District courts of the District of Columbia and the surrounding area, including the "Rocket Docket" of the U.S. District Court for the Eastern District of Virginia.

 - Hunter, et al. v.
 Berkshire Hathaway Inc. (N.D.
-Tex) (pending).
-Representation of holding company and operating subsidiary in putative class action alleging violations of ERISA, breach of fiduciary duty and breach of contract.
+Tex).
+Representation of a holding company and operating subsidiary in putative class action alleging violations of ERISA, breach of fiduciary duty, and breach of contract.

 - Davis, et al. v.
 PBGC (D.DC).
 Representation of more than 1,700 retired pilots of US Airways, Inc. in federal district court against the Pension Benefit Guarantee Corporation (PBGC).
 This ERISA-based action, emanating out of US Airways' bankruptcy and its related decision to effect a distress termination of its pension plan, asserted several claims for equitable and declaratory relief, including that PBGC failed to properly investigate breaches of fiduciary duty by prior plan managers.

 - In re ULLICO Inc. (D.DC).
-Representation of corporation and ERISA qualified and non-qualified plans in breach of fiduciary duty action against former officers and plan fiduciaries.
+Representation of a corporation and ERISA qualified and non-qualified plans in breach of fiduciary duty action against former officers and plan fiduciaries.
 Case was settled through mediation and dismissed.
-Litigated issues included propriety of insider stock offers and redemptions, Plan Amendments, benefit eligibility and ability of Plan and company to offset benefits against other debts owed by former fiduciaries.
+Litigated issues included propriety of insider stock offers and redemptions, Plan amendments, benefit eligibility, and ability of Plan and company to offset benefits against other debts owed by former fiduciaries.

 - In re Global Crossing Ltd, et al. (S.D.N.Y.).
 Representation of corporations in bankruptcy action brought against former shareholders of Global Crossing for breach of fiduciary duty.
 Case was settled through mediation and dismissed.
 Litigation issues included liability of shareholder for alleged breaches of fiduciary duty by director appoint by shareholder.